Insights

 Malta’s climate is strongly influenced by the sea and is typical of the Mediterranean.

-The Islands have a very sunny climate with a daily average of five to six hours sunshine in mid-winter to around 12 hours in summer.
+The Islands have a very sunny climate with a daily average of five to six hours of sunshine in mid-winter to around 12 hours in summer.

 Winters are mild, and summers are hot, dry and very sunny.
 Annual rainfall is low, averaging 600mm a year, and the length of the dry season in summer is longer than in neighbouring Italy.